jobinthompu/NiFi-Storm-Integration/README.md

 ## Prerequisite

-1) Assuming you already have latest version of NiFi-1.x/HDF-2.x downloaded on your HW Sandbox Version 2.5, else execute below after ssh connectivity to sandbox is established:
+1) Assuming you already have latest version of NiFi-1.x/HDF-2.x downloaded as zip file (HDF and HDP cannot be managed by Ambari on same nodes as of now) on to your HW Sandbox Version 2.5, else execute below after ssh connectivity to sandbox is established:

 ```
 # cd /opt/